Pokémon the Movie: Secrets of the Jungle: Plot

 In the Forest of Okoya, the Mythical Pokémon Zarude finds an infant boy in a cradle washed up on a riverbank.
-Unable to leave the child on his own, Zarude adopts him as a son, giving him the name "Koko".
+Unable to leave the child on his own, Zarude adopts him as a son, naming him "Koko".
 Zarude leaves his tribe, which inhabits a Great Tree deep in the jungle where humans are forbidden to venture, to raise Koko who grows up as a feral child.

 Ten years later, Ash Ketchum and Pikachu visit the Forest of Okoya from nearby Milyfa Town.
 While attempting to capture a wild Cramorant, Ash and Pikachu encounter a research team from the Biotope Company, a scientific organization studying the jungle.
 Team Rocket, covertly following them, look up information on the Biotope Company and its leader Dr. Zed, and decide to infiltrate the group.

-Later, Ash sees Koko go over a waterfall, after he got knocked out from a pipe while swinging on a vine with a wild Skwovet, and retrieves him from the water, bringing him to Milyfa Town's Pokémon Center for treatment.
-When Koko awakens, he becomes alarmed and escapes the building, having never seen other humans before.
+Later, Ash sees Koko go over a waterfall, after he got knocked out from a pipe while swinging on a vine, and retrieves him from the water, bringing him to Milyfa Town's Pokémon Center for treatment.
+When Koko awakens, he panics and escapes the building, having never seen other humans before.
 Discovering that Koko believes himself to be a Pokémon, Ash and Pikachu spend time with him in the town, helping him to learn about humans for the first time.

 Ash, Pikachu and Koko later encounter Zarude, who is forced to admit the truth about Koko's heritage.
 Zarude brings them to an abandoned laboratory he found shortly after adopting Koko, where he shows them a photograph he found of an infant Koko with his human parents.
 Zarude then leaves, returning to the Great Tree alone.

 Discovering a wallet from Biotope Company, Ash brings Koko to their headquarters, where they meet with Dr. Zed.
-He reveals that Koko's parents are Chrom and Phossa Molybdenum, a pair of scientists who led the organization in researching the healing springs, and that Koko's real name is Al Molybdenum.
+He reveals that Koko's parents, Chrom and Phossa Molybdenum, were scientists who led the organization in researching the healing springs, and that Koko's real name is Al Molybdenum.
 However, Chrom and Phossa were killed in a car accident ten years ago, which was presumed to have killed Al as well.
-Dr. Zed scans Koko's pendant and discovers partially corrupted data on it that reveals an image of the Great Tree.
+Zed scans Koko's pendant and discovers partially corrupted data on it that reveals an image of the Great Tree.
 Distraught over the news of his parents' fate, Koko flees to the Great Tree as well.